 - Enter giveaways for a chance to win a few items, the chances to win are very very slim but entering are usually free (I only suggest entering raffles that are free) so if you have no other option this could be something for you.
 I made a guide listing a bunch of places where there’s giveaways, you can find it here, List of giveaways/raffles

-- Buy a few keys to get you started, this is the best option, this will allow you to trade with items that have a higher profit marginal. here you can find a list of most places that sell TF2 keys.
-Getting a few keys then selling them for metal is a great way to get started with trading.
+- Buy a few keys to get you started, this is your best option, this will allow you to trade with items that have a higher profit marginal and will get your started with trading much faster. here you can find a list of most places that sell TF2 keys.
+Getting a few keys then selling them for metal is a great way to get started with low tier trading.

 - Offer some kind of service.
 Some people are making SFM posters for a few refined.
 The pay is shit though but could be a way to get started.

 - And of course, the last resort, go beg mom for cash.

 Begging people for items is something you shouldn’t do (your mom not included), it rarely works and it will only annoy people (except when it comes to your mom, she got a heart of gold and she will understand that you need money to buy virtual keys and metal so you can look fancy in a game), I see so many new traders do this, and it’s a waste of time.

 How to make a profit – TF2 Trading Guides

 Now you know the basics of trading and it’s time to start doing the actual trading.
 There’s like thousands of different ways to trade and make a profit, and I will show you a few ways to help you get started.
 I’ll be talking about a few basic methods of trading, I will also link to some of my previous guide and link to other people’s guide that I think is worth checking out.
 One word of advice though, always see the guides as inspiration, always make you add your own twist to these methods if you want to be truly successful.